Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: NINJA detector setup and requirements for the scintillation tracker

-As described in Section~\ref{ssec:setup:detectors}, good position and angle resolutions are required for the scintillation tracker.
+As described in Section~\ref{ssec:setup:detectors}, good positional and angular resolutions are required for the scintillation tracker.
 First, the angle of a muon track, $\theta_{x(y)}$, is calculated using reconstructed positions in Baby MIND and the scintillation tracker as

 where $x(y)_{\mathrm{BM}}$ and $x(y)_{\mathrm{ST}}$ are horizontal (vertical) positions reconstructed by Baby MIND and the scintillation tracker, respectively, and $d \sim \SI{75}{\cm}$ is the distance between Baby MIND and the scintillation tracker.

-Using Eq.~\eqref{eq:setup:thetarec}, the angle resolution can be written as
+In addition, \SI{50}{\cm}-thickness water-target detector, WAGASCI, is placed between the scintillation tracker and Baby MIND, which is not shown in Fig.~\ref{fig:setup:detector_setup}.
+The positional variation by the scattering by the water should be also taken into account.
+Considering Eq.~\eqref{eq:setup:thetarec} and the effect from the scattering in WAGASCI, the angle resolution can be written as